jamesaud/earthquake-detector-9000/README.md

 https://github.com/jamesaud/earthquake-detector-9000/tree/master/tests

-## Installation

-Install from requirements.txt.
-There's currently an issue that not everything is listed on Conda's servers, so some of the requirements will be needed to be installed via Pip.

-Need to format the requirement.txt as an environment.yml file to make it easier to install the requirements.

 ## Notes

-<<<<<<< HEAD
 Part of this is Pytorch seems to be structured for single runs, so when you need to run multiple nets multiple times, it is easier to just reset the module to ensure all weights are set to 0, etc. A big refactor would help my code.
 Ideally there will be some better wrapper libraries for Pytorch (like Skorch, but better..)

 # Installation